TiffanyEstralita/heart-disease-prediction/README.md

-# heart-disease-prediction - SC1015 lab mini-project
+# Heart Disease Prediction - SC1015 lab mini-project

 ## About
 This is a mini project for SC1015 where we are analysing the factors that affect heart disease.
 Our code includes: